1MmM1/AmbigQA/README.md

 ```

 ## DPR Retrieval
 For training DPR retrieval, please refer to the [original implementation][dpr-code].
 This code is for taking checkpoint from the original implementation, and running inference.

 Step 1: Download DPR retrieval checkpoint provided by DPR original implementation.
 ```
 $ python3 download_data.py --resource checkpoint.retriever.multiset.bert-base-encoder --output_dir {dpr_data_dir}
 ```

 Step 2: Run inference to obtain passage vectors.
+Note: if you are using a checkpoint, there is no need to run this section, and you may skip to [DPR Reader (Span Selection Model)](#dpr-reader-span-selection-model).
 ```
 $ for i in 0 1 2 3 4 5 6 7 8 9 ; do \ # for parallelization
     python3 cli.py --do_predict --bert_name bert-base-uncased --output_dir out/dpr --dpr_data_dir dpr_data_dir --do_predict --task dpr --predict_batch_size 3200 --db_index $i ; \